apioo/psx/doc/concept/data.rst

 Atom record.

 It is also possible to pass an schema definition to the import method.
-The data will be validate against this schema.
+The data will be validated against this schema.
 This has also the advantage that you can use the schema to generate great documentation about the API

 .. code-block:: php